0xafrogeek/dhis2-public-portal-poc/README.md

 # DHIS2 Public Portal PoC

+-   Proof-of-concept for a more secure implementation of a Public Portal leveraging the new Next.js Server Actions ('use server') to make authorized requests to the middleware via a secret API Key.

 What is this PoC about?

 -   A minimal working PoC for a more secure Public Portal for visualization of DHIS2 data.